mpeterv/hererocks/README.rst

 Using `pip <https://pypi.python.org/pypi/pip>`_: run ``pip install hererocks``, using ``sudo`` if necessary.

-Manually: dowbload hererocks with ``wget https://raw.githubusercontent.com/mpeterv/hererocks/master/hererocks.py``, then use ``python hererocks.py ...`` to run it.
+Manually: download hererocks with ``wget https://raw.githubusercontent.com/mpeterv/hererocks/master/hererocks.py``, then use ``python hererocks.py ...`` to run it.

 Usage
 -----